RinehartGroup/MagnetoPy/docs/examples/README.md

 # Examples

 The following examples are ordered to provide a ground-up understanding of MagnetoPy, starting with how data files are read and parsed, and ending with how to work with magnetometry datasets and perform analyses on them.
+Descriptions of the data files used in these examples can be found [here](file_descriptions) and the files themselves are found in the tests/data directory of MagnetoPy.

 Data: